 Oh… and remember, those machines, especially the larger ones, take up a lot of space, so you’ll need to make room in storage for your new machine.

 I’m LeAura Alderson, entrepreneur, ideator, media publisher, writer and editor of GardensAll.com.
 Pursuits in recent years have been more planting seeds of ideas for business growth more than gardening.
-However, I’ve always been interested in medicinal herbs and getting nutrition and healing from food over pharmacy.
-As a family we’re eager to dig more deeply into gardening and edible landscape for the love of fresh organic foods and self sustainability.
-We thoroughly enjoy and appreciate the creative ingenuity of the GardensAll community.
+However, I’ve always been interested in medicinal herbs and getting nutrition and healing from food over pharmacy, and assist in our family garden, primarily in the sharing of information through our website and newsletter.